Tell Me About Yourself: Using an AI-Powered Chatbot to Conduct Conversational Surveys with Open-ended Questions: Results

 \subsubsection{Participants' Feedback}

 Quantitatively, our analyses show the significant differences in both response quality and participant engagement resulted from two types of surveys and in most cases the survey method is the only significant factor contributing to such differences.
 To better understand how the participants felt about their experience with the chatbot, we also examined their voluntary comments left at the end of each chatbot survey.

-Among the 282 participants who finished a chatbot survey, 198 (70\%) of them chose to leave optional comments at the end of the survey.
-The comments (96\% 190 out of 198) were overwhelmingly positive except a couple of negative ones.~\footnote{the rest of comments simply said ``thank you.''} From their comments, most of the participants enjoyed their engagement with the chatbot for one of the main reasons identified below.
+Among the 282 participants who finished a chatbot survey, 70\% (193 out of 277\footnote{5 participants left gibberish comments and were discounted}) left optional comments at the end of their survey.
+95\% (183 out of 193) were positive, 2\% (3 out 193) were negative, and the remainder were neutral \footnote{The most of the neutral comments simply said \emph{``thank you''}}.
+The positive comments roughly fell into four categories.
+Among the positive comments, 30\% (54 out of 183 positive comments) indicated personal connections with the Juji chatbot, and 43\% (79 out of 183) positive comments expressed how much the participants enjoyed the chat and found the survey entertaining.
+In addition, 22\% (40 out of 183) praised that chatting with Juji was the best survey format that they had experienced, while the remaining 5\% commented how smart the chatbot was.
+In short, based on their comments 67\% of the participants enjoyed their engagement with the chatbot for one of the main reasons identified above.
+Below shows a list of example comments.